charlestietjen/Personal-ReadMe-Gen/psuedo/pseudo.md

 After receiving a valid response to the POST request the page hides all input fields and displays the generated readme in a new box.

-Look into download requests to allow for a download button to simply grab the generated md instead of having to copy paste.
+Look into download requests to allow for a download button to simply grab the generated md instead of having to copy paste. - It's literally just a "download" attribute in the <a>. ez

 ### Back End